Interstate High Speed Rail Progress

 In 1979, SNCF spun off an agency to manage the Train à Grande Vitesse (High-Speed Train) project, commonly called TGV.
 Shortly after the electric-powered TGV demonstrated that it could match Jet Train speed on the LGV test track in 1979-80, another milestone sequence unfolded:

-In 1988, SNCF upgraded LGV signaling and TGV locomotives to commercially operate up to 300 kmph (186 mph) in Paris-Lyon corridor.
+In 1988, SNCF upgraded LGV signaling and TGV locomotives to commercially operate up to 300 kmph (186 mph) in the Paris-Lyon corridor.

 In 1994, France and the United Kingdom opened the 51-kilometer (31-mile) English Channel Tunnel, enabling Eurostar HSR service in the Paris-Lille-London corridor.